manumorante/sass.at-break/README.md

 # At Break

-**A Break** is a breakpoint SASS mixin nice, natural language, compatible with [Bootstrap](http://getbootstrap.com/) to include in your project!
+**At Break** is a breakpoint SASS mixin nice, natural language, compatible with [Bootstrap](http://getbootstrap.com/) to include in your project!

 ## Requirements